 Angelina Te

 Angelina has not let the limited opportunities she had growing up prevent her from achieving her dreams.
 In 7th grade, she led the majority of her middle school’s social media accounts and communications during the pandemic.
-During this time of crisis, she communicated with hundreds of students and parents to ensure they were well-informed while empowering other students to pursue excellence ranging from academics to service despite prejudices towards their ability based on income and identity.
+During this time of crisis, she communicated with hundreds of students and parents to ensure they were well-informed, while empowering other students to pursue excellence ranging from academics to service despite prejudices towards their ability based on income and identity.
 Angelina has personally empowered struggling students by seeing the beauty within them, leading them to make healthier choices.
-After the pandemic, Angelina wanted to continue empowering others, so she founded, “Golden Student Bears.”
-Here she tackles the opportunity gap through social media, journalism, and direct awareness about college and career opportunities.
-Despite the organization targeting California students, her organization has reached communities across the world, as one-quarter of students are from outside the US!
+In order to continue these efforts after the pandemic, Angelina founded Golden Student Bears where she tackles the opportunity gap through social media, journalism, and direct awareness about college and career opportunities.
+While the organization targets California students, nearly one-quarter of students are from outside the US!